rusterlium/rustler/UPGRADE.md

 1. NIF implementations are now discovered automatically, the respective argument in the `rustler::init!` macro should be removed.
 If a NIF implementation should not be exported, it must be disabled with a `#[cfg]` marker.
+2. The functionality related to the `derive` feature is now unconditionally active.
+The feature flag is kept for compatibility for now but will be removed in the future.

 ## 0.32 -> 0.33